StreamingClient Operator#

 The streaming client applications use YAML configuration files to set camera parameters.
 Edit the appropriate config file:

-For video_streaming_client:#
+For video_streaming_client#

 Edit ../../../applications/video_streaming/video_streaming_client/cpp/video_streaming_client_demo.yaml: